 To a substantial degree spatial analysis can be seen as part of a decision support infrastructure, whether such decision-making reflects purely academic interest or commercial, governmental or community interests (see further Batty and Densham, 1996; Miller and Shaw, 2001, Chapter 8).
 Increasingly, to reflect this trend, GIS vendors have developed tools to facilitate such processes.
 This has been through the provision of Internet-enabled input, output and processing facilities, and through improved usability, speed, interactivity, spatial decision support systems (SDSS) and visualization techniques.
 Increasingly these have involved the use of formal decision-support systems, from simple cost-benefit analysis and Multi-Criteria Evaluation (MCE) techniques to the more sophisticated and formalized multi-criteria process such as Saaty’s Analytical Hierarchical Process (AHP) and his more recent Analytical Network Process (ANP) models ― see Saaty (1980, 1999), commercialized as the Decision Lens and the Superdecisions suites of software.

 With these improvements in data and toolsets the range and experience of users has grown and will continue to develop.
 For this reason it is essential that the underlying principles are well-understood and not misused, accidentally or deliberately, leading to ill-informed or invalid decision-making.
 All providers and users of such systems have a responsibility to ensure that information generated is communicated in an unambiguous and unbiased manner, and to ensure that limitations and assumptions made are transparent and well-understood.
-These concerns are of particular importance and relevance to those in the print and broadcast media, especially television, where visualization is so important and timeslots for presentation so brief.
+These concerns are of particular importance and relevance to those in the print, internet and broadcast media, especially television, where visualization is so important and timeslots for presentation so brief.